gsabatie/EisenhowerTodoApp/README.md

-A Todo app, using the Eiseinhower method written with Swift 4 amd The VIPER architecture
+A Todo app, using the Eiseinhower method written with Swift 4 and The VIPER architecture

 # Requirement